 The Battle of The Plains of Abraham (Quebec City)

-de Vergor [no Captain] was a part of the defense of Quebec under Louis-Joseph de Montcalm during the siege prior to the Battle of the Plains of Abraham.
+de Vergor [now promoted Captain] was a part of the defense of Quebec under Louis-Joseph de Montcalm during the siege prior to the Battle of the Plains of Abraham.

 On the night of September 12, 1759, Vergor was in command of a small encampment (Fulon Post, present day 'Wolf's Cove') tasked to guard the upper portion of a rough trail leading from the St Lawrence River up to the plains; As de Vergor slept, his command was the first to contact the British under General James Wolfe.
 [1.]

 With great irony, the British officer in charge of the initial assault force was again Robert Monckton [now Major].
-Remembering his encounter at Fort Beauséjour with de Vergor four years previously, it must have came as a great comfort knowing that de Vergor was now in command of Fulon Post.
+Remembering his encounter at Fort Beauséjour with de Vergor four years previously, it must have came as a great comfort realizing that de Vergor was now in command of Fulon Post.

 A second accounting:

 Wolfe's Cove, formerly the Anse au Foulon: A mile and a half above the city [up river] of Quebec City.
 In 1759 the French 'Fulon Post', was commanded by de Vergor.
 Early on the morning of September 13th 1759 Wolfe landed with his army at the foot of the cliffs; a small party of volunteers climbed the steep path, surprised and overpowered de Vergor's handful of men; the army followed - "In the gray of the morning the long file of red-coated soldiers moved quickly upward, and formed in order on the plateau above;" the first step had been successfully taken in the movement that led to the Battle of the Plains and the cession of Canada to Great Britain.
 Bib.: Parkman, Montcalm and Wolfe; Casgrain, Wolfe, Montcalm.

-What was not revealed in references 1 or 2, was the fact that de Vergor had previously unilaterally released 50% of his troops, to depart home, to tend to their fields; the deal was that they had to work 'his' land holdings as well.[3.]
+What was not revealed in references 1 or 2, was the fact that de Vergor had previously unilaterally released 50% of his troops, to depart home, to tend to their fields; the deal was that they had to work 'his' land holdings as well, on their return trip.[3.]